 She has spent her life trying to make the world a better place.
 After growing up in Woodstock, she attended Rensselaer Polytechnic Institute, where she worked to divest her college from South Africa to end Apartheid.

 March’s first job out of college was working as the committee clerk for then-Assemblyman Maurice Hinchey for several years.
 She moved on in the Assembly to work as a budget analyst for the Ways and Means Committee.

 March Gallagher with Maurice Hinchey

-After graduating, she earned master’s degrees from Bard College and SUNY Albany, as well as a law degree from Boston University’s School of Law, going on to work in environmental law.
+After graduating, she earned master’s degrees from Bard College and SUNY Albany, as well as a law degree from Boston University’s School of Law, going in environmental law.

 In 2001, she returned to the Hudson Valley, and in 2006, became the first-ever chairwoman of the Ulster County Industrial Development Agency, eventually heading up Ulster County’s Office of Economic Development.
 In both roles, she worked tirelessly to keep businesses afloat in our community in the face of a national economic crisis while holding businesses accountable on tax break deals.